Reduce the risk of flooding

 If you are at risk from flooding there is flood protection equipment you can fit.
 This can include:

-- The use of sandbags
+- Use of sandbags

 - Hydrosacks or hydrosnakes - a modern alternative to sandbags